 Global Illicit Financial Flows and Development Indices 2008-12.
-Global Financial Integrity (2015).

-dwarfed by the losses incurred through illicit financial flows out of developing countries.
+Global Financial Integrity (2015).1 dwarfed by the losses incurred through illicit financial flows out of developing countries.
 In 2012, these amounted to an estimated \$991 billion.
-Asia accounted for the largest share of this but in GDP terms, Sub-Saharan Africa suffered the most.
+Asia accounted for the largest share of this but in GDP terms, Sub-Saharan Africa suffered the most.222

-Faster and better economic growth, more efficient and fairer national and international tax regimes, international tax cooperation, eliminating tax evasion, reducing tax avoidance and a crackdown on illicit financial flows offer enormous potential but they will not prove easy to achieve and their benefits will be gradual and incremental.
-They also depend on political will, global cooperation and availability of money.
+Faster and better economic growth, more efficient and fairer national and international tax regimes, international tax cooperation, eliminating tax evasion, reducing tax avoidance and a crackdown on illicit financial flows offer enormous potential but they will not prove easy to achieve and their benefits will be gradual and incremental.223 They also depend on political will, global cooperation and availability of money.
 Helping developing countries build capacity to mobilise more domestic resources will itself be expensive and will not happen quickly.

 The most immediate source of public financing to implement the SDGs in developing countries is international overseas development aid (ODA).
 The expansion in the scale and scope of the SDGs compared with the MDGs implies a corresponding increase in development assistance.
 This seems unlikely however, certainly in the amounts required.
-The commitment by developed countries to give 0.7% of national income in aid dates back to 1970.The target was re-affirmed in the 2002 Monterrey Consensus and in 2005 the 15 member countries of the European Union pledged to achieve it by 2015.
+The commitment by developed countries to give 0.7% of national income in aid dates back to 1970.224The target was re-affirmed in the 2002 Monterrey Consensus and in 2005 the 15 member countries of the European Union pledged to achieve it by 2015.
 Of the 28 members of the OECD DAC, only five currently meet or exceed the target: Sweden, Norway, Denmark, Luxembourg and the UK.
-In 2014, total DAC development assistance stood at \$135.2 billion, a decrease on the previous year in real terms.

-Importantly also, the overall share of aid going to the poorest countries has decreased over recent years.
-The apparent paradox is often explained by the fact that aid is in some cases used as a political tool, granted to countries that are political allies, and not necessarily those who need it most.
-There are also problems at the recipients' ends.
-There is no guarantee that ODA will be used for intended purposes, and recipient countries often lack the infrastructure to manage significant financial inflows.
-The problem of Dutch Disease can occur.
+In 2014, total DAC development assistance stood at \$135.2 billion, a decrease on the previous year in real terms.225 be used for intended purposes, and recipient countries often lack the infrastructure to manage significant financial inflows.
+The problem of Dutch Disease228 can occur.
 If unchecked, it can lead to macroeconomic instability or to unintended consequences such as overvalued domestic currency, eroding export competitiveness.
 Even if all developed countries were to meet their 0.7% target, there are serious questions whether developing countries could absorb such flows.

+Importantly also, the overall share of aid going to the poorest countries has decreased over recent years.226 The apparent paradox is often explained by the fact that aid is in some cases used as a political tool, granted to countries that are political allies, and not necessarily those who need it most.227 There are also problems at the recipients' ends.
+There is no guarantee that ODA will

 While a more favourable global economic climate in the coming years could see aid levels rise, the appetite among donor countries for meeting ambitious targets nevertheless seems to be diminishing.
-The EU has revised its 2005 pledge, promising to meet the 0.7% figure only 'within the time frame of the post-2015 agenda' (i.e. by 2030).
-Regardless of whether the target is finally reached, this has implications for fulfilling the SDGs, particularly when set next to the even lower proportions of development assistance provided by non-EU rich countries.
+The EU has revised its 2005 pledge, promising to meet the 0.7% figure only 'within the time frame of the post-2015 agenda'229 (i.e. by 2030).
+Regardless of whether the target is finally reached, this has implications for fulfilling the SDGs230, particularly when set next to the even lower proportions of development assistance provided by non-EU rich countries.